 “Don’t seek, don’t search, don’t ask, don’t knock, don’t demand – relax.
 If you relax, it comes.
 If you relax, it is there.
 If you relax, you start vibrating with it.” ~Osho

-A life where I am not creating—new words, new art, new recipes, new gardens, new photography—is frankly unthinkable.
+A life where I am not creating—new words, books, art, projects, recipes, gardens, photography, and helping clients and friends design their own creative lives—is frankly unthinkable.

-I don’t spend time (anymore) wondering if I am an artist and a writer.
+I don’t spend time (anymore) wondering if I am a creator, artist and a writer.
 Those questions have been placed aside.
 I know what- and who I am.
 I have accepted my right to create in the very marrow of my bones.
-The artist is in my DNA.
+Being a creator is in my DNA.
 I could no sooner stop creating than I could stop breathing.
-I don’t justify my art, or worry that others won’t like it and take away my right to write.
+I don’t justify my art, or worry that others won’t like it or take away my right to write.

 I came to the conclusion long ago that art is art for creation’s sake, and not for the sake of approval.

-So why then, does art sometimes allude me?
+So why then, does creating sometimes allude me?

 If it is not self-doubt, not the overwhelming desire for approval, then why?
 Why the completely blank moments when the well of creation seems to crackle and shrivel like a hot desert ground?